alaraipek/student/_posts/2023-08-31-Calculator.md

 ---
+title: Calculator
+comments: false
-toc: false
+toc: true
 layout: post
-title: ☆ Calculator
-comments: false
 description: A common way to become familiar with a language is to build a calculator.
 This calculator shows off button with actions.
 permalink: /techtalk/home_style
 courses: { compsci: {week: 2} }
 type: hacks
+---

 <!--
 Hack 0: Right justify result